Moduli Spaces of Hyperplanar Admissible Flags in Projective Space: Introduction

-The strategy adopted in this paper is to instead reduce to the case of looking at the action of the parabolic subgroup $P \subset SL(V)$ preserving a \emph{fixed} flag of subspaces $Z^0 \subset Z^1 \subset \cdots \subset Z^n = V$ (where $\codim Z^i = i$), and apply the techniques of NRGIT to this $P$-action.
-Rather than applying the \emph{$\hat{U}$-Theorem} from NRGIT to form a quotient by the action of $P$ in one go, we instead adopt a \emph{quotienting-in-stages} procedure defined very similarly to the procedure considered in \cite{hoskinsjackson}.
-The reason for this is two-fold; firstly this simplifies checking that the necessary weight and stabiliser conditions needed to apply the $\hat{U}$-Theorem hold for the objects of interest, since all grading one-parameter subgroups have only two distinct weights.
-Secondly we only ever have to consider the (reductive) GIT stability of subschemes of $\PP(V)$ of dimension $0$, which is elementary.
+To rectify these issues, we instead pass to the case of looking at the action of the parabolic subgroup $P \subset SL(V)$ preserving a \emph{fixed} flag of subspaces $Z^0 \subset Z^1 \subset \cdots \subset Z^n = V$ (where $\codim Z^i = n-i$), yielding a locally closed subscheme $\mathcal{S}_0' \subset \mathcal{S}'$ with $\mathcal{S}' \cong SL(V) \times^P \mathcal{S}_0'$, and use NRGIT to form a geometric quotient of $\mathcal{S}_0'$ by $P$; this quotient by $P$ coincides with the geometric quotient of $\mathcal{S}'$ by $SL(V)$.
+Rather than applying the \emph{$\hat{U}$-Theorem} to form this quotient in one go, we instead adopt the non-reductive GIT quotienting-in-stages procedure of Hoskins--Jackson \cite{hoskinsjackson}.
+We apply quotienting-in-stages directly, by verifying directly that at each stage the $\hat{U}$-Theorem can be applied, since this is more straightforward than determining whether the quotienting-in-stages assumptions of \emph{loc. cit.} hold.

-The astute reader will notice that no attempt has been made to keep track of the objects at the boundary of this construction or to determine canonical choices of certain parameters which appear during the construction.
-We aim to construct and study suitable modular projective completions of $M_{n,d,\underline{\Phi}}^{\PP(V)}$ in future work.